Promoting freedom of belief and challenging religious discrimination in Transition States

 Nevertheless, significant opportunities exist to improve relations between communities.
 Civil society is vibrant and active in all two countries, and there are a number of initiatives that aim to improve coexistence.
-MRG is working to compliment and learn from these projects.
+MRG worked to compliment and learn from these projects.

 - Implement national networking and coalition-building training events in each country for religious minorities, human rights activists and journalists to strengthen collaboration and develop advocacy strategies;

 - Deliver an online training course to strengthen the capacity of activists and journalists;

 - Raise awareness of the challenges faced by religious minorities via media campaigns, research, reports, roundtable events and a film;

 - Implement activities through civil society organisations to promote better relations between communities.

 Our partners were:

 - The Iraqi Minorities Council (IMC) is a not-for-profit civil society organization established in 2005 as a registered Non-Governmental Organization in Iraq.
 IMC defends all minorities’ rights, based on democracy, freedom, equality, brotherhood, social justice, cohabitation of citizens and prosperity.
 The members of IMC are independent volunteers from communities including Turkmen, Kurd Faili, Christians (including Chaldeans, Syriacs and Assyrians), Christian Armenians, Shabaks, Yezidis and Sabean Mandaeans.
 IMC also works with Bahá’í, Kawliyah (Roma), Black Iraqis, Kaka’i, and Palestinians.